SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

     mkdir -p /data/$USER/MEOPAR/SalishSea/results

-The :kbd:`ocean.eos.ubc.ca` storage storage server space that you use on your Waterhole workstation is mounted at :file:`/ocean/` on :kbd:`salish` so you should be able to see your :ref:`SalishSeaReposPackages` at :file:`/ocean/$USER/MEOPAR/`.
+The ``ocean`` storage storage server space that you use on your Waterhole workstation is mounted at :file:`/ocean/` on ``salish`` so you should be able to see your :ref:`SalishSeaReposPackages` at :file:`/ocean/$USER/MEOPAR/`.

-You may want to open an EOAS help desk ticket requesting that the :kbd:`salish` :file:`/data/` partition be mounted on your Waterhole workstation so that you can easily view and copy files when you are not logged into :kbd:`salish` without having to use :command:`scp` or :command:`sftp`.
+You may want to open an EOAS help desk ticket requesting that the ``salish`` :file:`/data/` partition be mounted on your Waterhole workstation so that you can easily view and copy files when you are not logged into ``salish`` without having to use :command:`scp` or :command:`sftp`.

 Clone the Repos